 The most simple Pomodoro timers are Tomighty (free desktop app for Mac and Windows), Tomatotimers (web and Android), and Be Focused (for iPhone).
 You can also use a Chrome extension like Strict Workflow, which tracks time Pomodoro style plus prohibits you from procrastinating.

-If you’re already tracking time for business purposes, the Pomodoro mode in Clockify time tracker app for Mac will be perfect for you.
+If you’re a Mac user, you’ll be able to make the most of this technique with the Pomodoro mode in the Clockify time tracker app for Mac.
 While you track time for tasks, you’ll get a desktop notification once you reach the end of the Pomodoro interval so you can stop the timer for the current task and take a break.